Explore ways to engage with CIS.

 We tailor corporate partnerships to be mutually beneficial by offering a wide range of options to engage with the CIS community, including research grants, matching funds for proposals, graduate student fellowships, student projects, and student event sponsorships.
 Because of our interdisciplinary mission, CIS is also a great place to start if your company's needs and interests demand collaborative approaches involving other fields, such as engineering, communication, economics and sociology.

-If you are interested in exploring a partnership with CIS, or would like to schedule a visit to campus, please contact Laura Batten, Associate Director of Corporate and Foundation Relations, 607.255.3952.
+If you are interested in exploring a partnership with CIS, or would like to schedule a visit to campus, please contact Laura Batten, Director of Corporate and Foundation Relations, 607.255.3952.

 Collaborate on research